-The graph above is a scatter plot with 30 points, each representing the per capita consumption, in pounds, in the United States of a particular dairy product during the years 1989 through 2003.
-The solid line is a regression line for the points representing the per capita consumption of ice cream (and other frozen dairy products).
+The graph above is a scatterplot with 30 points, each representing the per capita consumption, in pounds, of ice cream and cheese for the years 1989 through 2003 in the United States.
+The solid line is a regression line for the points representing the per capita consumption of ice cream.
 The dashed line is a regression line for the points representing the per capita consumption of cheese.
 Use the drop-down menus to fill in the blanks in each of the following statements based on the information given by the graph.